Jordi Cruyff: Maccabi Tel Aviv

-In April 2012, Cruyff was appointed by Mitchell Goldhar, owner of Maccabi Tel Aviv, as the sports director of the club, paying compensation to AEK Larnaca.
+In April 2012, Cruyff was appointed by Mitchell Goldhar, owner of Maccabi Tel Aviv, as the sports director of the club, which paid compensation to AEK Larnaca.
 His initial work included signing Óscar García, then head coach of Barcelona Juvenil A, as the new head coach.

 Cruyff's arrival finally put an end to Maccabi Tel Aviv's bad fortunes in the league, as they won their first championship in ten years.
 Under Cruyff's and Garcia's stewardship, Maccabi dominated the league and claimed the title by thirteen points ahead of their nearest rival.
 The team finished the season as the league's highest scorers, with 78, whilst only conceding 30 - the fewest in the league.

 The 2013–14 season saw a change in the club's coach position, when Cruyff appointed the Portuguese coach, Paulo Sousa to replace Garcia, after the Spanish coach was signed by English Championship side Brighton and Hove Albion.
 During this period, many players left the club whilst several others were recruited.

 The team continued its success in the league competition by claiming another league title by a margin of 16 points.
 The club also enjoyed success in the Europa League as they advanced to the round of 32 following a difficult group stage, where they beat Bordeaux (twice) and Eintracht Frankfurt before eventually exiting the competition following a loss to Basel.

 The 2014–15 season was characterized by a difficult start.
 Operation Protective Edge meant that the qualifying games to the UEFA Champions League were held away from Israel, leading Maccabi to be ousted from both the Champions League and the Europa League.
 There was also a change in club manager following Paulo Sousa's appointment at FC Basel.
 Oscar Garcia briefly returned but left before the beginning of the season when Cruyff appointed Pako Ayestarán, former assistant to Rafael Benítez at Liverpool.
 Maccabi Tel Aviv became the first Israeli team to win all three local trophies: the Israeli Premier League, the Israel State Cup and the Toto Cup.

 In April 2015, Cruyff renewed his contract for a further two years despite interest from English Championship and Bundesliga sides.

 In the 2015–16 season, Cruyff appointed Slaviša Jokanović as head coach after the Serbian had promoted Watford to the Premier League.
 The team qualified for the UEFA Champions League group stages for the first time in 11 years, playing against Chelsea, Porto and Dynamo Kyiv in Group G, before exiting the competition.
 Cruyff appointed Vitesse's Peter Bosz after Jokanovic signed as the new Fulham's head coach at the end of December.